 Nikon D3300 versus Fujifilm X-T10

 The Nikon D3300 and the Fujifilm X-T10 are two digital cameras that were officially introduced, respectively, in January 2014 and May 2015.
 The D3300 is a DSLR, while the X-T10 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
 The Nikon has a resolution of 24 megapixel, whereas the Fujifilm provides 16 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Nikon D3300 and the Fujifilm X-T10 are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D3300 – represents the basis for the calculations across all the size and weight measures).